zacharyarney/Sorting/Sorting.md

 1. Compare the item in the middle of the data set to the item we are searching for.
     - If it is the same, stop.
 We found it and are done!
+    - Else, if the middle was the last item to search, return that the item was NOT found
     - Else, if the item we are searching for is LESS than the item in the middle:
-        - Eliminate the RHS of list.
-Repeat step 1 with only the LHS of list.
+        - Eliminate the `RHS` of list.
+Repeat step 1 with only the `LHS` of list.
-    - Else: ...
+    - Else, the item we are searching for is GREATER than the item in the middle:
+        - Eliminate the `LHS` of list.
+Repeat step 1 with only `RHS` of list.

 A visualization comparing these two algorithms is shown below.